-- Classroom instruction - Orientation to the classroom, orientation to classroom/school experiences (e.g. bus procedures) - Meals and snack time, as long as they are integral parts of the curriculum, supervised by the teacher and used for student learning experiences - Play time, as long as it is an integral part of the instructional day, supervised by the teacher and used for student learning experiences - Time spent at the library, and in art, music or physical education if provided by the regular teacher or area specialists - Opening exercise (morning message) - School, group, or class education trips to which admission is not charged to students or parents and a certified teacher accompanies the students - Student services, such as guidance and counseling services, psychological services, speech pathology and audiology services, and student health services - Civil defense, fire, bus evacuation, and similar drills - Early dismissal and delayed opening due to inclement weather
+- Classroom instruction - Orientation to the classroom, orientation to classroom/school experiences (e.g. bus procedures) - Meals and snack time, as long as they are integral parts of the curriculum, supervised by the teacher and used for student learning experiences - Times when children choose activities (sometimes called free-choice time, centertime, etc.) as long as it is an integral part of the instructional day, supervised by the teacher and used for student learning experiences - Time spent at the library, and in art, music or physical education if provided by the regular teacher or area specialists - Opening exercise (morning message) - School, group, or class education trips to which admission is not charged to students or parents and a certified teacher accompanies the students - Student services, such as guidance and counseling services, psychological services, speech pathology and audiology services, and student health services - Civil defense, fire, bus evacuation, and similar drills - Early dismissal and delayed opening due to inclement weather

-A typical pre-kindergarten classroom schedule includes a majority of time spent in child-directed, teacher-facilitated instructional activities.
-These are teacher-guided play experiences where children interact with materials and peers that offer rich and age-appropriate opportunities for children's learning.
+A typical pre-kindergarten classroom schedule includes a majority of time spent in childdirected, teacher-facilitated instructional activities.
+These are teacher-guided play experiences where children interact with materials and peers that offer rich and ageappropriate opportunities for children's learning.
 Routine parts of a daily schedule such as meals or opening exercises offer unique and opportune times for teachers and students to participate together in stimulating learning experiences.
 Pre-kindergarten classrooms should maximize children's active and experiential learning and provide a minimal amount of teacher-directed instruction.